maralshahmizad/Political-Districting-to-Minimize-County-Splits/README.md

 We consider a stylized redistricting problem.
 The task is to divide a state into $k$ contiguous districts each having a population between $L$ and $U$ such that the number of county splits is minimum.

+Tables near the end of the paper show the minimum number of splits versus the enacted splits for each state and district type (congressional, state senate, state house).

 ## Approach